danforthcenter/plantcv/docs/morphology_tutorial.md

 **Workflow**

-1. Optimize pipeline on individual image with debug set to 'print' (or 'plot' if using a Jupyter notebook).
+1. Optimize workflow on individual image with debug set to 'print' (or 'plot' if using a Jupyter notebook).
-2. Run pipeline on small test set (ideally that spans time and/or treatments).
+2. Run workflow on small test set (ideally that spans time and/or treatments).
-3. Re-optimize pipelines on 'problem images' after manual inspection of test set.
+3. Re-optimize workflows on 'problem images' after manual inspection of test set.
-4. Deploy optimized pipeline over test set using parallelization script.
+4. Deploy optimized workflow over test set using parallelization script.

-**Running A Pipeline**
+**Running A Workflow**

-To run a morphology pipeline over a single VIS image there are two required inputs:
+To run a morphology workflow over a single VIS image there are two required inputs:

 1.  **Mask:** Images can be processed regardless of what type of VIS camera was used (high-throughput platform, digital camera, cell phone camera).
 Image processing will work with adjustments if images are well lit and free of background that is similar in color to plant material.
 Once background is